yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 11. The **Choose subnet** blade opens.
 Select **Gateway Subnet**.
 Then, choose **OK** at the bottom to complete the association.

     ![Opening of the Choose subnet blade - Selecting ok to complete the association.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image149.jpeg "Choose subnet")

+   **Note**: At this point, you have configured your enterprise network.
+You should be able to test your Enterprise Class Network from one region to another.

 ## After the hands-on lab